muratk5n/thirdwave/en/README.md

 The left in ascendance.

-The Independent: "Colombia picks 1st leftist president [Petros] in tight runoff contest"
+The Independent: "Colombia picks 1st leftist president [Petro] in tight runoff contest"

 ---